 IMPORTANT INFORMATION ABOUT OUR SERVICES DURING THE COVID-19 PANDEMIC

-The Assessor’s Office, like the rest of Town Hall, is closed to all public-facing services until further notice.
-Many of our services are available online via the links below.
+The Assessor’s Office, like the rest of Town Hall, has re-opened for public-facing services, however many of our services are available online via the links below.

 Be well, and stay safe.